posita/dyce/README.md

 <!--                                         	🔺 dycelib			🔺 python-dice		🔺 d20					🔺 dice				🔺 dyce
                                              			🔺 dyce_roll.py		🔺 AnyDice				🔺 DnDice				🔺 dice-notation -->

-[^3]:
-    I have attempted to ensure the above is reasonably accurate, but please consider [contributing an issue](https://posita.github.io/dyce/latest/contrib) if you observe discrepancies.

 [^4]:

     Actively maintained, but sparsely documented.
     The author has [expressed a desire](https://rpg.stackexchange.com/a/166663/71245) to release a more polished version.

 [^5]:

     Source can be downloaded and incorporated directly, but there is no packaging, versioning, or dependency tracking.

 [^6]:

     Callers must perform their own arithmetic and characterize results in terms of a lightweight die primitive, which may be less accessible to the novice.
     That being said, the library is remarkably powerful, given its size.

 [^7]:

     Limited arithmetic operations are available.
     The library also provides game-specific functions.

 [^8]:

     Results only.
     Input is limited to specialized grammar.